zx0r/ResilientNetworkArchitectures/README.md

 ##### 3.3 Shadowsocks Protocol Family <a name="shadowsocks-protocol-family"></a>

-Shadowsocks represents one of the most established circumvention protocols, with widespread adoption and multiple implementation variants.
+Shadowsocks represents one of the most established secure access architectures protocols, with widespread adoption and multiple implementation variants.

 ###### Technical Architecture